Talon876/nolat-counter/README.md

-nolat-counter
+Nolat-Counter
 =============

-A simple download and statistic counter.
+A simple in-memory download and statistic counter.